MicrosoftDocs/defender-docs/defender-office-365/quarantine-admin-manage-messages-files.md

 > [!TIP]
 > The **Block sender** action is available to admins only if they filter the quarantine results by **Recipient** \> **Only me** instead of the default value **All users**.
 >
-> **Block sender** is available to users only if a custom quarantine policy with the **Block sender** permission assigned was used by the feature that quarantined the message.
->
 > If the sender is already in the recipient's [safelist collection](configure-junk-email-settings-on-exo-mailboxes.md), **Block sender** isn't available. **[Remove sender from user block list](#remove-senders-from-user-blocked-senders-lists-from-quarantine)** is available instead.